Welfare

 2.1.3 References

-CRB checks are a tool in the recruitment procedure.
-A CRB Enhanced Disclosure tells ARC about a person’s recorded offences.
+DBS checks are a tool in the recruitment procedure.
+A DBS Enhanced Disclosure reveals a persons recorded offences.
 It may indicate that a person is not suitable to work with young or vulnerable people, for example if they have a history of sexual offending or dealing in drugs.
-It could also tell ARC that further investigations are required, for example if the person has a history of racist offences.
+It could also reveal that further investigations are required, for example if the person has a history of racist offences.

 ARC will take into account the Rehabilitation of Offenders Act and only consider offences which are relevant to the care, supervision and training of young and vulnerable people.

-ARC have arranged a facility to handle CRB checks.
-CRB Disclosure Application Forms can be obtained from the Secretary of ARC
+ARC have arranged a facility to handle DBS checks.
+DBS Disclosure Application Forms can be obtained from the Secretary of ARC.

 2.1.5 Appointing volunteers and staff